Softpro

-The Softpro Group was a specialized vendor in the niche of systems for capture and verification of handwritten signatures - one segment of Biometrics.
+The Softpro Group was a specialized vendor in the niche of systems for capture and verification of handwritten signatures – one segment of Biometrics.

 Kofax plc acquired Softpro on September 1, 2014.
+A total of $34.7 million was paid in closing of the transaction.
+In the course of the takeover, SOFTPRO GmbH was dissolved and the register sheet (Amtsgericht Stuttgart file number HRB 241831) was closed.
+In May 2015, Kofax was in turn acquired by Lexmark.

 The company is based in Böblingen, Germany with local subsidiaries in North America (Bear, Delaware), the United Kingdom (London), Asia-Pacific (Singapore, India (Chennai and Latin America (Chile).
 The group employs an international staff of 70 people.